What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 As supply chains become more complex, adopting smart inventory practices is no longer optional—it’s essential.

-Raw materials, work-in-progress, finished goods, MRO supplies, and safety stock.
+The main types include raw materials, work-in-progress (WIP), finished goods, MRO supplies, and safety (buffer) stock.

 Related Articles